-To be used only AF r Reference request for N TER a conditional offer of appointnerence reflects the most up to date filled. nent has been ma ade.
-Information
+Board Member Reference request for NHS Applicants : To be used only AFTER a conditional offer of appointment has been made.
+Information provided in this reference reflects the most up to date information available at the time the request was fulfilled.

 Name of the appli cant

 National Insuranc e number or date of birth

 A: If you are completin you may not have th organisation) nployment start and termination of g this reference for pre-employment request for his information, please state if this is the case a space and all relevant information held in ESR und r someone currently em nd provide relevant dat ployed outside the NHS, es of all roles within your

 Job Title:

 From:

 To:

 Job Title:

 From:

 To:

 Job Title:

 From:

-Job Title: From: To: functions (if poss n the applicant's current/most red ible, please attach the Job Descr s is for Executive Director board positions only, f current job title) iption or Person Specification as Please confirm Ap oplicant remuneration in current Starting: role (this question only a applied for) applies to Executive Director board positions Current:
+Job Title: From: To: Please confirm the applicant's current/most recent job title and essential job functions (if possible, please attach the Job Description or Person Specification as an appendix): (This is for Executive Director board positions only, for a Non-Executive Director, please just confirm current job title) Please confirm Ap oplicant remuneration in current Starting: role (this question only applies to Executive Director board positions applied for) Current:

-Please confirm all Learning and Development und (this question only applies to Executive Director board positions applied for employment: How many days absence (other than annual Devie leave) has the applicant had over the last two Days Absent: years of their employment, and in how many episodes?
-Absence (only applicable if being requested after a conditional offer of Episodes: employment) Confirmation of reason for leaving: Please provide details of when you last completed l a check with th e Disclosure and Barring Service (DBS) (this question is for Executive Director appointments where they are already a current member of an NHS Board ppointments and non-E Date DBS check was last completed: Level of DBS check undertaken (basic/standard/ enhanced without barred list/or enhanced with barred list):
+Please confirm all Learning and Development undertaken during employment: (this question only applies to Executive Director board positions applied for) How many days absence (other than annual Devie [ leave) has the applicant had over the last two Days Absent: years of their employment, and in how many episodes?
+Absence (only applicable if being requested after a conditional offer of Episodes: employment) Confirmation of reason for leaving: Please provide details of when you last completed a check with th e Disclosure and Barring Service (DBS) (this question is for Executive Director an ppointments and non-E appointments where they are already a current member of an NHS Board,) Date DBS check was last completed: Level of DBS check undertaken (basic/standard/ enhanced without barred list/or enhanced with barred list):

 If an enhanced with barred list check was Adults undertaken, please indicate which barred list this Children applies to: Both Did the check return any information that required further investigation?
-Yes 🗆 No 🗆 If yes, please provide a summary of any follow up a actions that nee ed to/are still being actioned: Please confirm if all annual appraisals have been undertaken and completed (This question is for Executive Director appointments and non-Executive Yes 🗆 No 🗆 Director appointments where they are already a current member of an NHS Board) har the lest Please provide a summary of the outcome and actions en for the last 3 appraisals: 1 Γ Is there any relevant information regarding any outstanding, upheld or discontinued complaint(s) or other matters tantamount to gross misconduct or serious misconduct or mismanagement including grievances or complaint(s) under any Yes 🗆 No 🗆 of the ICB's policies and procedures?
+Yes 🗆 No 🗆 If yes, please provide a summary of any follow up a actions that nee d to/are still being actioned: Please confirm if all annual appraisals have been undertaken and completed (This question is for Executive Director appointments and non-Executive Yes 🗆 No 🗆 Director appointments where they are already a current member of an NHS Board) Please provide a summary of the outcome and actions to be undertake en for the last 3 appraisals: Is there any relevant information regarding any outstanding, upheld or discontinued complaint(s) or other matters tantamount to gross misconduct or serious misconduct or mismanagement including grievances or complaint(s) under any Yes 🗆 No 🗆 of the ICB's policies and procedures?
 (For applicants from outside the NHS please complete as far as possible considering the arrangements and policy within the applicant's current organisation and position)